ct-clmsn/pyzmq-collectives/README.md

 distributed processes know what to do - the instructions are in the program the distributed processes are executing.

-The author's 10+ years experience working data analytics and machine learning problems left an impression that regex, numpy, scipy, scikit-learn, and a collective communication library are fundamental and necessary tools for practicioners.
+The author's years of experience working data analytics and machine learning problems left an impression that regex, numpy, scipy, scikit-learn, and a collective communication library are fundamental and necessary tools for practicioners.
 Several of the more commonly used libraries require as much,